 Being one of the remotest regions of India which remains blocked for most of the year is ideal for Wravelers looking to explore places.
 A circular 9 days road trip can be the best way to explore this amazing place called Spiti.

 The road trip to Spiti Valley starts from the capital of Himachal Pradesh, Shimla.
 Your road trip begins as you leave Shimla.
-The first day destination that you have to reach is Sarahan.
-Sarahan is a small village famous for Bhimkali temple.
-The distance between Shimla and Sarahan is 170 km.
+The first day destination that you have to reach is Kalpa which is 250 kms from Shimla.
+We will be crossing Sarahan ,which is a small village famous for Bhimkali temple.

-Wake up and get ready for your second day road trip to Kalpa.
 Kalpa is a small but beautiful town situated in the Sutlej river valley in the Kinnaur district.
-Kalpa Is 101 km from Sarahan.
 While crossing the mountains, you will find several points with scenic views.
 After reaching, explore the place.

 Dinner and overnight stay in hotel/homestay at Kalpa.